allartk/leaflet.offline/README.md

 - Split storage methods to seperate module.
 - Switch from localforage to idb and use Promises

+## Upgrading from version 1.x

+Previously stored tiles will be lost!

 ## Dependencies

 - [Leafletjs](http://leafletjs.com/)